danielmaltz1/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/Part2.md

 At this point, we can return to the controller to round out the implementation details there.
 Before we can start adding implementation details, we need to configure some dependency injections.
 We will inject the DataRepository into our Controller, then use that to create our repository.

-1. Update the signature of `ApplicationController` so that `DataRepository` is injected as a dependency, as per previous examples
+1. Update the signature of `ApplicationController` so that `DataRepository` is injected as a dependency, as per previous examples.
+You will also need to update the tests to inject an instance of your repository, there should be a `repository` val in `BaseSpecWithApplication`

 2. Also inject `implicit val ec: ExecutionContext` as a dependency.
 ExecutionContext is needed in asynchronous code as it lets Scala decide where in the thread pool to execute the related function